chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

 **Key observations:**
 - LoRA achieves strong performance while training only a small fraction of the parameters.
-- For Attention-only modules, increasing the learning rate to `2e-4` slightly improves accuracy and F1, though the gains are modest compared to `2e-5`.
+- For Attention only modules, changing the learning rate between `2e-4` and `2e-5` has minimal impact on metrics.
 - Expanding the target modules to Attention + FFN (`q_lin, k_lin, v_lin, out_lin, lin1, lin2`) shows little improvements especially when combined with `lr=2e-4`.
 The best results are obtained with `lr=2e-4`, Attention + FFN, `r=8/α=32`, reaching Test `Accuracy 0.8443` and `F1 0.8460`.
-- Lower learning rates (`2e-5`) lead to marginally lower metrics.
+- Lower learning rates (`2e-5`) on Attention + FFN lead to marginally lower metrics.
-- Higher LoRA rank/alpha (`16,64`) does not consistently outperform smaller rank/alpha (`8,32`).
-The optimal configuration balances module target, learning rate, and rank rather than relying solely on parameter count.
+- Higher LoRA rank/alpha (`16,64`) does not consistently outperform smaller rank/alpha (`8,32`), so the optimal configuration balances module target, learning rate, and rank rather than relying solely on parameter count.

 **Figures:**
 |Train Loss over Steps: Learning Rate Comparison (`2e-4` and `2e-5`) (`rank=8`, `alpha=32`, Attention+FFN) | Train Loss over Steps: Learning Rate Comparison (`2e-4` and `2e-5`)(`rank=16`, `alpha=64`, Attention+FFN)|